ReplicaFlowOSS/replicaflow/docs/architecture.md

 The architecture may evolve.

-The Control Tower must remain understandable.
+The user's mental model must remain stable.